grabs-and-boxcorers-field-manual/grabs-and-boxcorers-field-manual.github.io/pages/05-pre-survey-preparations.md

 ---
 {% include toc.html class="toc-left" h_min=2 h_max=2 %}

 <span style="text-decoration:underline;">Define question/aim of project</span>.
 This may be done in conjunction with local communities including Traditional Owners.
-See [Indigenous Partnerships and Engagement](https://introduction-field-manual.github.io/universal-protocols#indigenous-partnership-and-engagement) in Chapter 1 for further details.
+See [Indigenous Leadership and Collaboration](https://introduction-field-manual.github.io/universal-protocols#indigenous-leadership-and-collaboration) in Chapter 1 for further details.

 <span style="text-decoration:underline;">Identify a chief scientist</span> who will be responsible for making onboard decisions related to samples, particularly regarding prioritisation of samples during onboard processing.
 This will be particularly helpful during busy periods with multiple back-to-back deployments.
 For 24-hour operations, a second-in-charge must also be identified to cover alternating shifts.